HVAC Recommendations for School Closures

 3. Audit Utility Bills

-Audit utility bills for signs of billing errors or indication of leaks or faulty meters if you experience unusual energy consumption.
+Audit utility bills for signs of billing errors or indications of leaks or faulty meters if you experience unusual energy consumption.

 If you are a current customer of Performance Services, please login to the Customer Portal to report any issues or concerns.